 Before performing any electrical or wiring work, turn off the main power to the system.

 - 1. Prepare the cable for connection - a.
-You must first choose the right cable size before preparing it for connection.
+You must first choose the right cable size.
 Be sure to use H07RN-F cables.

-Table 8.1: Minimum Cross-Sectional Area of Power and Signal Cables North America
+Table 8.1: Minimum Cross-Sectional Area of Power and Signal Cables in North America